aeon-toolkit/aeon-admin/gsoc/README.md

 Application period opens March 24 and closes April 8.

 Application templates are evailable in the [templates/](https://github.com/aeon-toolkit/aeon-admin/tree/main/gsoc/templates) directory.
+You can use either for your application to NumFOCUS.
 These are not mandatory, but may be useful.
 See the README within.

 ## Use of AI tools